-The government encourages large-scale agricultural investments in the Highlands and the "Sahara" (South of Algeria).
-Furthermore, the development strategy promotes foreign direct investment and partnerships in the fields of cereals, oilseeds, and sugar production in addition to crushing and refinery projects, storage, packaging and cold chain infrastructures.
+To boost agricultural development and production, the government of Algeria (GoA) encourages modern industrial agriculture using satellites, digitization, and renewable energy.
+The government is keen to attract large-scale agricultural investments in the Highlands and the "Sahara" (South of Algeria).
+The development strategy promotes foreign direct investment and partnerships in the fields of cereals, oilseeds, and sugar production in addition to crushing and refinery projects, storage, packaging, and cold chain infrastructure.

-Algeria adapted the legislative and regulatory framework for quality control, for locally produced and imported food to ensure consumer safety and protection.

-The following Ministries are responsible for controlling food quality and safety in Algeria:
+Algeria has the legislative and regulatory framework for quality control of locally produced and imported food to ensure consumer safety and protection.
+The Ministries of Agriculture and Commerce are jointly responsible for controlling food quality and safety in Algeria.
+Algeria utilizes temporary additional safeguard duty (DAP) regime to control imports and protect domestic production.